kcjesse02/obsidian-vault/Rust/Rust Book/Methods and impl blocks.md

 	- rust has automatic referencing and dereferencing.
 You can just use the `.` on any reference.
 	- automatic pointer handling is rare in rust so don't get used to it

->Given the receiver and name of a method, Rust can figure out definitively whether the method is reading (&self), mutating (&mut self), or consuming (self).
-The fact that Rust makes borrowing implicit for method receivers is a big part of making ownership ergonomic in practice.
+> Given the receiver and name of a method, Rust can figure out definitively whether the method is reading (&self), mutating (&mut self), or consuming (self).
+The fact that Rust makes borrowing implicit for method receivers is a big part of making ownership ergonomic in practice.   - [Rust book Chapter 5.3](https://doc.rust-lang.org/book/ch05-03-method-syntax.html#wheres-the---operator)

 How do we call these methods?